Elite Sports Medicine + Orthopedics

 Orthopedics & Sports Medicine located in Nashville, TN & Franklin, TN

 Trochanteric bursitis, labral tears, and severe arthritis are common causes of hip pain that could affect you at any age.
-If you're having mobility issues because of your hip pain, the board-certified surgical team at Elite Sports Medicine + Orthopedics can help.
-At the four locations in Nashville and one in Franklin, Tennessee, they offer effective physical therapy, arthroscopic hip surgery, and advanced hip replacement procedures.
-To get the treatment you need for hip pain, call the Elite office or book an appointment online today.
+If you're having mobility issues from hip pain, our orthopedic hip doctors in Nashville and Franklin, Tennessee, may be able to help.
+Call or book your appointment with a Nashville hip specialist today.